 Bill Cosby to be sentenced for sexual assault, could face 30 years in prison

 Bill Cosby was found guilty of sexual assault in April after a jury heard allegations from Andrea Constand.
-Now, the 81-year-old comedian is about to be sentenced for his crimes, which could see him on probation, house arrest or thrown in prison.
+Now, the 81-year-old comedian has arrived in court to be sentenced for his crimes, which could see him on probation, house arrest or thrown in prison.

 As previously reported, Cosby was found guilty on three counts of felony aggravated indecent assault for drugging and molesting Constand, 45, at his suburban Philadelphia home in 2004.
 The guilty verdict brought an end to a long-running downward spiral for Cosby, who was accused by dozens of women of similar crimes after public interest in his rape allegations was renewed.
 Constand’s allegations are in line with others, but hers were unique in that the statute of limitations on the crime had not yet expired.